Going by the headlines and the tone of the news coverage, BlackBerry’s long-awaited product announcement went well.

 The ace up BlackBerry’s sleeve is a large pool of dedicated crackberry addicts.
 Some have waited until now to upgrade their existing phones.
 If BlackBerry can win this market, it’ll stay in the game long enough to take a shot at Microsoft.

 Most observers will tell you the lack of available apps for the new phones is a barrier.
 That’s less of a problem than you might think.
-There may be more than a million iPhone apps, but 99% are rubbish.
-It is more important to have the right apps for the target market.
+There may be more than a million iPhone apps, but 90 per cent are rubbish.
+It’s more important to have the right apps for the target market.

 Windows Phone 8 smartphones like the Nokia Lumia 920 are arguably better than competing Apple or Android models at the moment.
 They’re selling well, but have failed to make the critical breakthrough.
 BlackBerry won’t make that any easier.